validatedpatterns/docs/medical-diagnosis/getting-started.md

 1. Check all applications are synchronised.
 There are eleven different ArgoCD "applications" deployed as part of this pattern.

-## Viewing the Grafana based dashboard.
+## Viewing the Grafana based dashboard

 1. First we need to accept SSL certificates on the browser for the dashboard.
 In the OpenShift console go to the Routes for project openshift-storage.
 Click on the URL for the s3-rgw.